voxel51/eta/modules_dev_guide.md

 ## Module metadata JSON files

-Every ETA module `my-module` must provide a metadata JSON file `my-module.json` describing the inputs and outputs of the module.
+Every ETA module must provide a metadata JSON file describing the inputs and outputs of the module.
 The metadata file contains all the necessary information to generate configuration JSON files that are passed to a module during execution.
 Indeed, the ETA system automatically generates configuration files whenever it builds and executes pipelines.

 The precise syntax of the metadata files is still under development, but here is a mockup of the metadata file for a fictitious object detector: